 In this blog we’ll tell you all about Paradise Cave and then more on Dark Cave in a different blog as they were two very differed experiences.

 Almost everything you read will tell you to stay in Phong Nha because it’s closest to the caves, but we beg to differ.

 Dong Hoi isn’t that much further out and most tours are happy to pick you up from your hotel in Dong Hoi, as was the case with Tour to the Caves.

-If you prefer to do the caves on your own then a taxi (from Phong Nha or Dong Hoi) or private transfer (from anywhere) is your best option.
+If you prefer to do the caves on your own then a taxi or private transfer is your best option.
 Private transfer possibly being the cheaper of the two options.
-Most hotels and/or hostels can hook you up with private transfers too.
+Most hotels and/or hostels can hook you up with private transfers.

 We opted to do this one first and keep the fun and excitement of Dark Cave for last (wink-wink).

-On arrival we made our way to a waiting electric buggy that took us up to the stairs leading to Paradise Cave.
-It’s an approximate 1.2 kilometers ride and you can also walk it using the covered walkway provided.
+On arrival we made our way to a waiting electric buggy that took us up to the stairs leading to Paradise cave.
+It’s an approximate 1.2 kilometers ride and you can walk it using the covered walk way provided.

 Good thing is there are plenty of rest stops for catching your breath.